 The "Got FIB?" campaign is an educational program designed to inform the public on the important warning signs of non-valvular atrial fibrillation (NVAF).
 Additional information and other resources including a stroke risk calculator can be found on the NVAF web site at dontfibyourself.org.

 Stroke Information Alliance

 The Stroke Information Alliance Newsletter provides the latest updates for you, our valued partners.
 We hope this information will keep you informed about related activities and that you can incorporate our messages, products, and activities into your programs.
-For Patients (or tools professionals can use or provide their patients) on stroke prevention AND recovering from a stroke.

 The American Stroke Association has a comprehensive website dedicated to providing resources for those who are interested in information on preventing a stroke or recovering after they’ve had an event.

 Patient Education Brochures

 Our patient education brochures cover topics such as stroke care, prevention, and emergencies.
 Click on the brochure title to find a description of the brochure, order a sample or get bulk ordering instructions.

 Let's Talk About Stroke is a series of downloadable patient information sheets, created by the American Stroke Association, that presents information in a question-and-answer format that's brief, easy to follow and easy to read.
 They also provide room for you to write down questions to ask your doctor.
 This can help you prepare to get the most out of your next visit with your healthcare professional.